KungfuPancake/longboi/README.md

 Manufacturing and sales of complete boards is currently being worked on.
 Please check later for details.

 ## Making your own
-Getting your own PCB made is pretty easy nowadays.
-It's a 4-layer board with moderate dimensions and spacings, so pretty much every manufacturer can handle this.
-You can use KiCad to create Gerber files or use the premade files in the repository.
-Always double check the output with the manufacturers visual tools!
+There is an open issue [#22](https://github.com/KungfuPancake/longboi/issues/22) to create a complete set of gerber files, BOM and position files to make it as easy as possible to order fully assembled boards via JLCPCB.
+If you don't regularly create and/or assemble PCBs you're currently advised to wait until these files are available.

 Assembly of the board is an advanced task requiring lots of soldering, including hot air and/or using a reflow oven.
-If you don't feel comfortable with that, most of the popular PCB manufacturers will assemble the boards for you, for a fee.
-All the parts used on the board have a LCSC part ID assigned to them, for easy ordering and/or assembly at JLCPCB.
+If you don't feel comfortable with that, you should let the fab handle the assembly.

 Please be aware that the BOM only contains a fuse holder, the fuses (2410/1808) have to be sourced separately.
 4A is a good value to start, depending on the heater you may or may not use the value can be scaled up or down accordingly.

 # Preparations